yoshiyuki-koyama/wav_f64vec/README.md

 # wav_f64vec
-Reading & writing wav files, and Interconversion between wav audio data and `Vec<Vec<f64>>`.
+A library of reading & writing wav files, and interconversion between wav audio data and `Vec<Vec<f64>>`.

 ## Introduction
+This libary provides the following features:
-Reading & writing wav files, and Interconversion between wav audio data and `Vec<Vec<f64>>` with a wave format structure.
+* Reading & writing wav files.
-The order of the audio data vector's dimensions can be specified by corresponding APIs in each.
+* Interconversion between wav audio data and a tupple that has a wave format structure and a audio data vector(`Vec<Vec<f64>>`).
+The order of the audio data vector's (`Vec<Vec<f64>>`) dimensions can be specified by corresponding APIs in each.

 ## Wav File Format

-Format:
+* Format:
-Unsigned 8bit PCM
+    * Unsigned 8bit PCM
-Signed 16,24,32bit PCM
+    * Signed 16,24,32bit PCM
-32bit IEEE Float
+    * 32bit IEEE Float

-Channel:
+* Channel:
-Mono or Stereo
+    * Mono or Stereo

-Sampling Rate:
+* Sampling Rate:
-8000Hz,16000Hz,32000Hz,48000Hz,96000Hz,192000Hz,
-22050Hz,44100Hz
+    * 8000Hz, 16000Hz, 32000Hz, 48000Hz, 96000Hz, 192000Hz, 22050Hz or 44100Hz

 ## Documents
 ```